spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/deploy-vm-from-template.md

 5. From the **Virtual Machines** tab that appears, click **New Virtual Machine**.

 6. Click the **New Virtual Machine** button.
-Available templates are displayed based on supported Operating Systems (OS).
+Available templates are displayed based on supported OS.

 7. You can deploy from a template or create an empty VM as follows: